pwrlabs/pwrlabs-docs/docs/pwrchain/architecture-and-core-components/nodes-and-their-roles/wrapper-node.md

 ---
-title: Wrapper Nodes
+title: Wrapper Node
 sidebar_position: 4
 ---

-# Wrapper Nodes
+# Wrapper Node

 Wrapper nodes are a versatile component of the PWR Chain ecosystem that enable various functionalities and enhance the user experience.